-Transfer an SSL Certificate from a Windows Server to Apache
+Transferring an SSL Certificate from a Windows server to an Apache Server

-Select the key file (Apache compatible format) option and click Next.
+In the Certificate Export wizard, select Yes, export the private key, select key file (Apache compatible format), and then click Next.

-This will create the following files named that will need to be copied to your other server(s):
+This exports the following files that you need to copy to your Apache server:

 Private Key: your_domain_com.key